“When does online registration open?”

 “Do I need a car while in Beaver Creek?”

 You do not need a car while you are in Beaver Creek in order to fully participate in Institute.
-All classes are within walking distance of The Charter.
+All classes are within walking distance of your lodging.
 There is also a shuttle service that runs non-stop around the resort!
-If you do bring a car it is free to park at The Charter as part of your reservation.

 “Can my child participate in the teen lodge social activities without staying in the teen lodge?”